fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/led-meter/README.en.md

 > The sample script also works with the sample image.
 You can try it without a LED lamp.
 The source code for using the sample image has been commented out, so please uncomment it if necessary.

 - PC with camera
-   - This procedure has been verified with Macbook pro(2018).
+   - This procedure has been verified with MacBook Pro (2018).

 - Full set of this directory